k2view-academy/K2View-Academy/articles/03_logical_units/20_LU_highlight_tables.md

 To activate the highlighting:

-1. First, select the table that you wish to see its connections to other tables.
+1. First, select a table that you wish to see its connections to other tables.

 2. Choose to highlight by either: